Twisted Feynman Integrals: from generating functions to spin-resummed post-Minkowskian dynamics

-The explicit expressions of each $\alpha$'s, $\beta$'s and $\gamma$'s can be obtained by imposing the behaviors of the differential operators.
-For example, for $s_i=s_{12}$, the operator should satisfy the equations as
+The explicit value of each $\alpha$'s, $\beta$'s and $\gamma$'s can be (partially) fixed by how the differential operators act on the scalar products.
+For example, the operator $\frac{\partial}{\partial s_{12}}$ should satisfy the relations

 Since there are six equations while there are nine variables to fix, the remaining three variables can be chosen freely.
 The derivatives of the integrals must not depend on the choice of the remaining three variables, and this property can be used as a consistency check of the derivatives.
 For example, applying the differential operator $\frac{\partial}{\partial s_{12}}$ to the first master integral yields